 Taking The First Step

 We accept grant applications year-round from organizations in Western New York and Southeast Michigan working within one of our four areas of focus.

-Before applying, please review all of our policies and guidelines for eligibility and other important details.
+Before applying, please scroll down below to review all of our policies and guidelines for eligibility and other important details.
 If you have additional questions, please review our FAQ.

 In 2016, the Ralph C. Wilson, Jr. Foundation established permanent endowed Legacy Funds in the areas of Caregiving, Youth Sports, Community Assets, and Design & Access at regional community foundations.
 Visit these foundations directly to learn more about annual funding opportunities:

 Special Opportunities & RFPs

 As the Ralph C. Wilson, Jr. Foundation conducts field scans and studies in its areas of focus, special opportunities may arise where organizations are invited to apply.
 The Foundation may also issue a Request for Proposals (RFP) around a specific program area need.
 RFP opportunities will be posted here on our website and shared in our e-newsletter.

 - The Foundation concentrates its giving within Southeast Michigan and Western New York.
 Southeast Michigan is defined as Wayne, Oakland, Macomb, Monroe, Washtenaw, St. Clair and Livingston counties.
 Western New York is defined as Allegany, Chautauqua, Cattaraugus, Erie, Genesee, Monroe, Niagara, Orleans and Wyoming counties.

 - The Foundation has a strong interest in the quality of life of the people of Southeast Michigan and Western New York and concentrates its giving in these regions.
 Programs located outside of these regions generally are not encouraged.